-Social matters - sustainable economic stability
+Social matters Sustainable economic stability

-From very early on, RATIONAL's founder Siegfried Meister defined customer benefit as the company's main aim under its corporate philosophy.
+Early on, RATIONAL's founder Siegfried Meister defined customer benefit as the company's main aim under its corporate philosophy.
 Moreover, the corporate philosophy demands that all employees treat other colleagues with respect and as equals.
 In accordance with that philosophy, we also aim to be a long-term, reliable partner to suppliers at all times.